-Wokingham Town Council currently has four sites at:
+Wokingham Town Council currently has five sites at:

 Ormonde Road (197 plots)

 St Paul’s Gate (24 plots)

 A new site at Montague Park off Ifould Crescent is expected to open in 2020.

 Click on the image below to see a map of our allotments.

 If you are unsure of what can be grown on an allotment the average size plot (5 poles) can easily accommodate the following: